bersch/ST7735S/README.md

 as following pixels are adjacent.
 If the next pixel is not adjacent, the cached pixels are flushed.
 Therefore the last action needs to be flushBuffer().

-However if you use Arduino on  Atmega328 compile with -DBUFFER=0 to reduce memory usage.
+However if you use Arduino on  Atmega328 compile with -DBUFFER1 to reduce memory usage.
 Perhaps HVBUFFER will work as well.
-With a STM32H743 are 90/s full buffer updates possible.
+On a STM32H743 are 90/s full buffer updates possible (-DBUFFER).

 This library uses the Terminus Font available at http://terminus-font.sourceforge.net/